scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - Neighbor ISD-AS number.
 - Neighbor interface's underlay address.
 - For intra-domain forwarding: mapping of the AS interface IDs to intra-domain protocol address of the corresponding routers.
-- The algorithm used to compute the [Hop Field MAC](#hf-mac-overview) which must be the same as that used by the Control Services within the AS.
+- The algorithm used to compute the [Hop Field MAC](#hf-mac-overview) and forwarding key, which must be the same as that used by the Control Services within the AS.

 In order to forward traffic to a service endpoint address (`DT/DS` as per {{table-3}}), a border router translates the service number into a specific destination address.
 The method used to accomplish the translation is not defined by this document and is only dependent on the implementation and the choices of each AS's administrator.
 In current practice this is accomplished by way of a configuration file.